Frequently Asked Questions

 Fourty-five minute sessions are considered the common “clinical hour” in the mental health field.
 The remaining fifteen minutes are used by the psychologist to write session notes and complete any other documentation.

 I typically recommend weekly sessions in the beginning, and as therapy progresses we may to move to biweekly sessions or once a month, check-in sessions.
-We will discuss together what might be the right fit for you.
+We'll discuss together what feels right for you.

 Rates & Insurance